SUwonglab/PECA/comparative_regulatory_analysis.md

 sh PECA_multi.sh /full/path/to/All_sample_name.txt hg19
 sh PECA_compare_withoutENCODE.sh Group1.txt Group2.txt All_sample_name.txt
 ```
 Here Group1.txt Group2.txt All_sample_name.txt are three one-column-text files containing sample names, which have to be consistent with the sample name given under the ./Input folder.
 For the input detail please see README.md.
+The results will be in folder ./Results_multiSample/CompareGroup_Group1_Group2/
 ## Additional Features and Customization
 ### Covariate control
 ```